floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 FloridaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on FloridaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-The Uniform Crime Reports (UCR) program Florida categorizes sex offenses as unlawful sexual contact, sexual intercourse, behavior, or conduct, sexual gratification, and inability to give consent.
+The Uniform Crime Reports (UCR) program in Florida categorizes sex offenses as unlawful sexual contact, sexual intercourse, behavior, or conduct, sexual gratification, and inability to give consent.
 Examples of these sex-related offenses include incest, rape, sex with minors, or indecent exposure.
-Florida is known to be one of the states with the harshest sex crime laws, and the offenses are punished differently based on individual factors like the age of the victim or use of a deadly weapon.
+Florida enforces some of the nation’s toughest sex-crime statutes, tailoring penalties to factors such as the victim’s age, the use of a deadly weapon, and the offender’s prior record.

 What is a Florida Sex Crime?

-- Sexual battery as per statute 794.011 is the penetration of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person or object, without the victim's consent.
-Cases, where the victim is impaired physically or mentally due to drugs, alcohol, or age, are included.
-The attached punishments can be found in statutes 775.082, 775.083, 775.084, or 794.0115.
+• Sexual battery as per statute 794.011 is the penetration of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person or object, without the victim's consent.
+Cases where the victim is impaired physically or mentally due to drugs, alcohol, or age are included.
+The prescribed penalties are outlined in 775.082, 775.083, 775.084, or 794.0115.

 What are the Different Types of Sex Offenses?